Save Money This Winter By Travelling Off the Beaten Path

 Although Taipei and Hong Kong are similarly metropolitan, the two cities have different vibes.
 Note that Taipei is arguably the most gay-friendly city in its region, so it’s a great LGBT travel destination for those that want a taste of East Asia without the more conservative attitudes that they might find in the likes of Hong Kong.

-Like Hong Kong, Taipei has great food (especially at the night markets), excellent bars, and cool lounges.
+Like Hong Kong, Taipei has amazing street food (especially at the night markets), excellent bars, and cool lounges.
 Taipei 101 (the fifth-tallest building in the world) provides stunning views of the city, while the National Palace Museum offers a massive collection of imperial Chinese art.

 I recommend choosing a hotel that’s subway station adjacent, as that will make getting around the city a lot easier.
-Canadians with the Starwood Preferred Guest card can use their 20,000-point welcome bonus for nearly three free nights at the Aloft Taipei Zhongshan, located next to two subway stations for easy mobility.
+Canadians with the Marriott Bonvoyᵀᴹ American Express® Card can use their 50000-point welcome bonus for nearly three free nights at the Aloft Taipei Zhongshan, located next to two subway stations for easy mobility.

-Depending on which airline you fly with, you could get a stopover on Hong Kong so you can get the best of both worlds.
-Find airfare to Taipei from the following destinations in March as low as:
+Depending on which airline you fly with, you might opt for a stopover in Hong Kong so you can get the best of both worlds.
+Find airfare to Taipei from the following destinations in February as low as:

 Banff instead of Whistler